Here’s How Canada’s 2024 Post-Graduate Work Permit (PGWP) Policy Will Affect You and Other Students

 According to research, Canada has recorded an upward trajectory in the number of international students coming to study in the past five years.
 While it’s good to acknowledge that the country houses some top schools globally and this is one of the reasons for the surge; there are also other factors to consider.

 In 2020 and 2022, the number of PGWP approvals in the country was above 120,000.
 However, there was a significant increase in 2023 which was above the government’s initial protections.
-Over 216, 000 PGWPs are approved for international students which is an increase of 67% from the figures recorded in 2022.
+Over 216, 000 PGWPs were approved for international students which is an increase of 67% from the figures recorded in 2022.
 In addition, the country also recorded over 1 million study permits this same year which is two times more than the 530,000 recorded in 2020.

 According to a survey by ApplyBoard, obtaining post-graduation work opportunities was the second important factor that motivated international students to choose to study abroad.
 While studying in Canada comes with its perks and benefits, one of the strong motivations for students might just be access to a permit and work opportunities after graduation.